-While attending Buffalo State Collage as an art student, I visited the Albright-Knox Art Gallery that is directly across from the campus several times.
+While attending Buffalo State College as an art student, I visited the Albright-Knox Art Gallery that is directly across from the campus several times.
 Of the many contemporary works on view were small boxes made by Joseph Cornell (1903-1972).
 These constructions were enchanting little environments that I thought were terrific works.
-Many years later I made boxes and other constructions and I could say that Cornell was certainly inspiration in many cases.
+Many years later I made boxes and other constructions and I could say that Cornell was certainly an inspiration in many cases.

 As he did, I enjoyed going to novelty stores and thrift shops as well as finding items in the trash.
 I had a large inventory of terrific things and the constructions for the most part were spontaneous: sometimes satirical, sometimes social comment, but either way very enjoyable to make.

 Click on the thumbnails below to enlarge an image and see details